Ketosis: Veterinary medicine

+Cattle

 In dairy cattle, ketosis commonly occurs during the first weeks after giving birth to a calf and is sometimes referred to as acetonemia.
-This is the result of an energy deficit when intake is inadequate to compensate for the increased metabolic demand of lactating.
+This is most likely the result of an energy deficit when intake is inadequate to compensate for the increased metabolic demand of lactating.
 The elevated β-hydroxybutyrate concentrations can depress gluconeogenesis, feed intake and the immune system, as well as have an impact on milk composition.
 Point of care diagnostic tests can be useful to screen for ketosis in cattle.

+Sheep

 In sheep, ketosis, evidenced by hyperketonemia with beta-hydroxybutyrate in blood over 0.7 mmol/L, is referred to as pregnancy toxemia.
 This may develop in late pregnancy in ewes bearing multiple fetuses and is associated with the considerable metabolic demands of the pregnancy.
 In ruminants, because most glucose in the digestive tract is metabolized by rumen organisms, glucose must be supplied by gluconeogenesis.
 Pregnancy toxemia is most likely to occur in late pregnancy due to metabolic demand from rapid fetal growth and may be triggered by insufficient feed energy intake due to weather conditions, stress or other causes.
 Prompt recovery may occur with natural parturition, Caesarean section or induced abortion.
 Prevention through appropriate feeding and other management is more effective than treatment of advanced stages of pregnancy toxemia.